doctrine-extensions/DoctrineExtensions/doc/tree.md

 - Synchronization of left, right values is automatic
 - Can support concurrent flush with many objects being persisted and updated
 - Can be nested with other extensions
-- Annotation and Yaml mapping support for extensions
+- Annotation, Yaml and Xml mapping support for extensions

 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"